Generally, webhooks are used to pass information to users triggered by certain events.

 FieldDescription

-uuidUnique id for the Event(transaction reference, invoice reference, etc)
+uuidUnique ID for the Event(transaction reference, invoice reference, etc)

 timestampTime event action occurred

-eventEvent that occurred that triggered the notification
+eventThe event that occurred that triggered the notification

 dataActual object that is relevant (Payment Object)